Ned Claxton

 Edmund Claxton Jr. is an American physician and Democratic politician from Maine.
-He serves in the Maine Senate representing District 20, which includes Auburn, Mechanic Falls, Minot, New Gloucester, and Poland.
+He served in the Maine Senate representing District 20, which includes Auburn, Mechanic Falls, Minot, New Gloucester, and Poland, from 2018-2022.
 Claxton was born in Massachusetts and attended Princeton University, the University of Cincinnati College of Medicine, and the University of Minnesota where he completed his family medicine residency.
 He then moved to Maine and co-founded a private practice in Auburn where he worked for several decades.
 Claxton was first elected to the Maine Senate in 2018 and was re-elected in 2020 for a second two-year term.

 Early life and education

 Claxton was born in Massachusetts and attended Princeton University, graduating in 1971.
 He received his M.D. from the University of Cincinnati College of Medicine in 1975 and completed his residency in family medicine at the University of Minnesota in 1978.

 Career

 Physician

 Following residency, Claxton moved to Maine and co-founded Family Healthcare Associates, a family medicine practice, with his colleague and friend Peter Elias in 1978.
 He practiced for almost forty years before retiring.

 In 1987, Claxton was named the first Maine Family Physician of the Year by the Maine Academy of Family Physicians.
 He served on the board of the Maine Public Health Association and was the director of the family medicine residency program at Central Maine Medical Center.
 Claxton has also medically supported large Maine community fundraisers including the Dempsey Challenge and the Beach to Beacon 10K.